openoereb/pyramid_oereb/README.rst

 1. run docker-compose
 2. open local shell in project path
-3. use make with the provided Makefile to test, start the server or to build the virtual environment
+3. use make with the provided Makefile to clean the virtual environment (if needed)

 Docker composition in detail
 ----------------------------